Drew Weatherford

-Andrew Skillern Weatherford (born June 22, 1985) is a former American football quarterback.
+Andrew Skillern Weatherford (born June 22, 1985) is an American former football quarterback.
 He played college football at Florida State University from 2004 to 2008.

-High school career
+Early life

 Weatherford attended Land O' Lakes High School in Pasco County, Florida.
 He led the Fighting Gators to a 32–14 (4–4 in the state playoffs) record in four years as the starting quarterback.
 Weatherford set both school and county records for season and career passing yards as well as touchdown passes.
 In his freshman season, Weatherford had the opportunity to play football with his older brother, Sam.
 The tandem played to a 7–3 regular-season record and traveled to Southlake High School for the playoffs.
 Andrew threw a touchdown to his tight end sibling in a losing effort.

 In the 2002 season, Weatherford had his most prolific stats, leading the state in passing touchdowns (ahead of future FSU backup Xavier Lee).
 His Gators won the second playoff game in school history against Ocala Vanguard.
 Weatherford did not throw an interception through eight games.
 This was the season he would set Pasco's single-season passing yardage record.
 Land O' Lakes would set school scoring records for points in a game (60) as well as points for a season (423).
 Weatherford guided his team to a perfect regular season, and two playoff wins.
 His season ended when they lost to eventual state champion Palm Bay High School, which featured future NFL players Reggie Nelson and Joe Cohen.
 The Palm Bay game was by far Weatherford's most struggling performance being sacked and intercepted four times (making the season total six).
 He finished the season with a 12–1 record.

 Coached by John Benedetto, Weatherford started every game of his high school career behind center.
 In his senior year he also started on defense as the team's safety.
 After a superb junior year, the Gators started the year with a state ranking of No. 5.
 They quickly fell from the state's elite when they lost the first two games of the season.
-While Weatherford put up modest numbers himself, the lack of another standout player and the loss of focus on the running game, the team finished 6-4.
+While Weatherford put up modest numbers himself, the lack of another standout player and the loss of focus on the running game, the team finished 6–4.
 Weatherford and his team would gain composure in the playoffs defeating Auburndale and Ocala Forest.
 Drew Weatherford played his final game in a shootout with Lakeland Lake Gibson High School, losing to the Braves (who were led by USF's eventual star quarterback Matt Grothe), 44–35.